-Cocaine addiction treatment and rehabilitation in Southampton, Hampshire
+Cocaine abuse treatment and rehabilitation in Southampton, Hampshire

 Cocaine, which is often referred to as ‘coke’, is an illegal stimulant drug that typically comes as a white powder.
 Cocaine is most commonly snorted, although it is also possible for it to be injected.
 Crack cocaine, a derivative of cocaine, is the crystallised form of this drug, and is usually heated and smoked.
 Crack cocaine takes its name from the characteristic popping or cracking sound that it makes when it is exposed to heat.